Tokyo Yushun (Japanese Derby) Preview, Tips, Runners & Trends

 • 2021: Winner in 10 (1,11) [17 Runners]

-The race is open to both sexes with the Male runners having produced a total of 10 winners from a total of 176 runners whilst the Female runners have produced 0 winners from a total of 2 runners.
+The race is open to both sexes, with the Male runners having produced a total of 10 winners from a total of 176 runners, whilst the Female runners have produced 0 winners from a total of 2 runners.

-Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Japanese Derby:
+Looking over the past renewals, there is only one stallion whose offspring have produced multiple winners of the Tokyo Yushun; that stallion Deep Impact, has produced 5 winners (2021,2020,2019,2018,2016).

-• Kizuna (0 Wins from 8 runners)
+• Kizuna (0 Wins from 11 runners)

 • Rulership (0 Wins from 7 runners)